 Overview of metrics

-Metrics is a feature for system administrators and IT tools engineers that focuses on collecting, investigating, monitoring, and sharing metrics from your technology infrastructure, security systems, and business applications in real time.
+Metrics is a feature for system administrators, IT, and service engineers that focuses on collecting, investigating, monitoring, and sharing metrics from your technology infrastructure, security systems, and business applications in real time.

 Metrics in the Splunk platform uses a custom index type that is optimized for metric storage and retrieval.
 You can run metrics-specific commands like

-mstats on the metric data points in those metric indexes.
-The
+mpreview on the metric data points in those metric indexes.
+For example, the

-mstats command lets you apply aggregate functions such as average, sum, count, and so on to those data points, helping you isolate and correlate problems from different data sources.
+mstats command lets you apply aggregate functions such as average, sum, count, and rate to those data points, helping you isolate and correlate problems from different data sources.

 A metric is a single measurement at a specific point in time.
 If you combine that measurement with a timestamp and one or more dimensions, you have a metric data point.
-A single metric data point can contain multiple measurements and multiple dimensions.
+A single metric data point can contain one timestamp but multiple measurements and multiple dimensions.

 - Indicates when the measurements in the data point were taken.